tiagomnh/game-of-life/README.md

 ## Configuration File

-Some game variables can be changed using a configuration file like game.config (config file reading is powered by Richard J. Wagner's [ConfigFile](http://ai.stanford.edu/~gal/Code/FindMotifs/ConfigFile.h)).
+Some game variables can be changed using a configuration file like game.config (configuration file reading is powered by Richard J. Wagner's [ConfigFile](http://ai.stanford.edu/~gal/Code/FindMotifs/ConfigFile.h)).
 The configuration file is passed as an argument to the executable:

 * ./game game.config

-The example configuration lists all the possible configurations accompanied by a small explanation.
+The example configuration lists all the possible configurations each accompanied by a small explanation.

 ## Compilation